prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 ```

 then any `imp.ext.appnexus` params will actually go to the **rubicon** adapter.
-It will become impossible to fetch bids from Appnexus within that Request.
+It will become impossible to fetch bids from AppNexus within that Request.

 #### Bidder Response Times